Best German City Names: 200+ Historic & Imaginary Ideas

 Lüneburg

-Salt made this Hanseatic city wealthy beyond measure, its "white gold" mines financing the magnificent brick Gothic architecture
+Salt made this Hanseatic city wealthy, with "white gold" mines financing brick Gothic architecture

 Stade

-A millennium-old Hanseatic port where merchants' houses and warehouses line canals that once connected to vital North Sea trade routes
+A millennium-old Hanseatic port where merchants' houses and warehouses line canals that once connected to important North Sea trade routes

 Buxtehude

-A lesser Hanseatic town whose strategic location on the Este River made it a crucial link in the League's inland trade network
+A smaller Hanseatic town whose location on the Este River linked it to the League's inland trade network

 Lemgo

-The "Pearl of the Weser Renaissance," this Hanseatic town built such ornate merchants' houses that it rivaled coastal ports in grandeur
+The "Pearl of the Weser Renaissance," a Hanseatic town known for ornate merchants' houses

 Soest